 The Southern Photographic Society was set up in October 1971 to cater for photographers in the south of the Isle of Man.
 Almost 50 years later, the purpose of the club is still to promote and encourage photography but we welcome members from all over the Island and further afield.

 Meetings take place in the clubhouse at Colby Football Club on alternate Wednesday evenings from early September to May.
 We hold regular practical and instructional sessions, presentations by visiting experts and monthly competitions for all abilities – both internal and against other clubs.

 During the summer there are various social events like trips and photo walks, and we also exhibit prints at Noble’s Hospital and at events in the south of the island and at Noble’s Hospital.

 We are keen to welcome new members of all abilities, from beginners to photographers of all standards who wish to improve their skills or share their knowledge.
 You don’t need to be an expert and you don’t need the latest and greatest camera, so if you would like to find out more just come along; we’re an informal and friendly group.

 For directions on how to find us have a look in the ‘Find Us’ section of this web site.
 Our Subscription rate for this year is just £25.

 As you browse our website you will find more information about our club and see a wide range of images taken by our members.
 The Copyright (c) of any image appearing on this web site remains at all times with the original Photographer.

-If you would like any further information please click on the Contact Us link.
+If you would like any further information please click here to contact us.